tap349/tap349.github.io/_posts/2016-03-31-bundler-and-spring.md

   also it generates _bin/spring_ which is loaded in each of these binstubs. in fact `bin/rails` is equivalent to `bin/spring rails`.

-  **NOTE**: it's not possible to run other commands with spring.
+  NOTE: it's not possible to run other commands with spring.

-  spring binstubs are run in context of bundle - no need to use `bundle exec` or bundler binstubs. don't use bundler and spring binstubs at the same time since they are both stored in _bin/_ directory by default and might overwrite each other.
+  spring binstubs are run in context of a bundle - there is no need to use `bundle exec` or bundler binstubs.

+  don't use bundler and spring binstubs at the same time since they are both stored in _bin/_ directory by default and might overwrite each other.

 ## okay, wtf to do with all this stuff about bundler and spring?

 - generate spring binstubs for `rails`, `rake` and `rspec`
-- use `rspec` spring binstub in _Guardfile_:
+- use `rspec` spring binstub in _Guardfile_

+  _Guardfile_:

   ```ruby
   guard :rspec, cmd: 'bin/rspec -f doc', failed_mode: :none do